VlachosGroup/pMuTT/_sources/io.rst.txt

 DFT Input Example
 ^^^^^^^^^^^^^^^^^^

-This example uses data found in `PyMuTT.examples.VASP_to_thermdat.example1`_.
+This example uses data found in `pMuTT.examples.VASP_to_thermdat.example1`_.
 Below, we show the contents of the references.xlsx spreadsheet.
 The first row corresponds to header labels.
-The headers may have special processing rules, which can be found in the docstring of ``PyMuTT.io_.read_excel``.
+The headers may have special processing rules, which can be found in the docstring of ``pMuTT.io_.read_excel``.
 If no special rules are defined, then the output dictionary will use the header as a key and field as a value.
 The second row (only shown in the Excel file) is a description of the header.
 A good description should include units, and supported options if the field is discrete.
 The subsequent rows describe the interested species.

 +------+-------+------------+------------+----------------+-------+--------------+-----------------+-----------+---------------+----------------+------+----------------+----------------+----------------+
 | name | phase | elements.H | elements.O | statmech_model | T_ref | HoRT_ref     | potentialenergy | geometry  | atoms         | symmetrynumber | spin | vib_wavenumber | vib_wavenumber | vib_wavenumber |